leolani/leolani-mmai-parent/README.md

         cd py-app
         python app-leo.py

-You can then go to the interface [here](http://0.0.0.0:8000/chatui/static/chat.html) to chat.
+You can then go to the chat interface [here](http://0.0.0.0:8000/chatui/static/chat.html) to type and see what the system hears.
+You can also see what the systems sees [here](http://0.0.0.0:8000/monitoring/static/monitoring.html).

 NOTES: